sujaudd1n/sujaudd1n/README.md

+Software Engineer.
+The primary areas of interest are artificial intelligence and cyber security.

 I am a computer science student, and I am passionate about creating innovative and effective software solutions that solve real-world problems.
 My area of interest is AI and cyber security.
 I strongly support open-source development and believe in the power of collaboration and community.